 Flashbacks are recurrent memories of a particularly traumatic incident.
 They can occur when the victim is either conscious or unconscious, and can be particularly stressful.
 Flashbacks are normally associated with Post Traumatic Stress Disorder (PTSD) and can be as painful for sufferers to experience, as the events themselves.

-Some of the more common causes of flashbacks can occur as a result of:
+Some of the more common causes of flashbacks:

 - Road traffic accidents